 First of all, let’s take a look at who in your team absolutely needs to complete fire safety training.

 Generally speaking, if you have one or more employees or volunteers working in your business, you have a legal duty as an employer to provide fire safety training.
-This means that everyone on your team should take a fire safety training course and should be familiarised with your company’s fire safety process and escape routes during their induction.
+So, this means that everyone on your team should take a fire safety training course.
+Moreover, they should be familiarised with your company’s fire safety process and escape routes during their induction.

 In larger teams, you are required by law to have at least one person designated as the fire warden or fire marshal.
 This is someone who takes responsibility for fire safety within your team and has a greater depth of training in order to carry out their duties.
 You may ask yourself; is fire safety training mandatory if my business has a small team of 1-3 people?
 Well, ideally, for maximum safety, every business should have one of these regardless of size.

 As always, when it comes to fire safety training, it is better to be safe than sorry.
 Instead of asking yourself who needs fire safety training, you should be questioning why an individual on your team shouldn’t be trained.
 At the end of the day, we are all equal in an emergency situation, and everyone needs to know what to do to save their life and the lives of others, and how to prevent the risk of fire in the first place.

-Do I need fire safety training if I work alone?
+Is fire safety training mandatory if I work alone?

 If you are self-employed or otherwise work alone, fire safety training should be just as important to you as it would be if you were employed in a larger team.
 In many roles, fire safety training will still be a legal requirement, particularly if your work involves spending time on other companies’ premises or in buildings such as schools and hospitals.